pdugas/homeassistant-recteq/README.md

 state_color: true
 ```

-I have a couple automations the tie it all together.
+I have a couple automations that tie it all together.

 ```yaml
 - id: '1601844809738'